 But what is demand forecasting method, you might ask?
 Simply put, it extends to making estimations about future customer demand using historical data and other knowledge.
-Proper demand forecasting gives businesses valuable knowledge about their potential in their current market and other markets, so that managers can make clued decisions about pricing, business growth strategies, and market potential.
+Proper demand forecasting solution gives businesses valuable knowledge about their potential in their current market and other markets, so that managers can make clued decisions about pricing, business growth strategies, and market potential.

 Without demand forecasting, businesses risk making poor choices about their products and target markets – and ill-informed decisions.
 It can have far-reaching weak effects on inventory holding costs, customer satisfaction, supply chain management, and profitability.

 There are a number of reasons why demand forecasting methods is an important process for businesses:

 - It allows businesses to more energetically optimize inventory, increasing turnover rates and reducing holding costs.